I don’t mean to make you uncomfortable, but I think it’s high-time we had a serious conversation about Starbucks.

 Then again, where isn’t there a Starbucks?

-I live in a town that has almost as many Starbucks (11) as the Lakers have NBA championships (16).
-Based on those numbers you might expect that I live in a big city with a large population, but in fact it is a fairly small town with a population of maybe 75,000; that’s one Starbucks for every 4,700 people!
+Take the town where I live, for instance: it has almost as many Starbucks (10) as the Lakers have NBA championships (16).
+Based on those numbers you’d think I come from a large city, but it’s a fairly small town of 70,000 residents or so — that’s one Starbucks for every 7000 people.

 Occasionally the Honeybee likes to get a venti Caramel Macchiato which, I’ve been told, is some kind of special caramel vanilla coffee drink.
-These abominations on the traditional cup of joe cost in the vicinity of $4.60 with tax, which is why I like to call Starbucks “Fourbucks.”
+These abominations on the traditional cup of joe cost approximately $5 with tax, which is why I like to call Starbucks “Five-bucks.”

-The Honeybee might have one of these overpriced concoctions a couple times a month, which is tolerable as far as our budget is concerned.
-But I know people that come in to my office with one of these 20 oz.
-Starbucks coffee concoctions every stinking morning.
+Anyway, the Honeybee might have one of these overpriced concoctions a couple times a month, which is tolerable as far as our budget is concerned — but I know people who go to work with one of these 20-ounce Starbucks coffee concoctions … every. stinking. morning.

-I wonder if my co-workers took the time to consider the money they are wasting on a glorified cup of java?
+I wonder if they ever take the time to really consider how much money they’re wasting on glorified java.

 Let’s assume they average two weeks of vacation, and another two weeks of sick time and holidays each year.
-That means they come in to work with their Starbucks brew 48 weeks a year, 5 days a week.
-That’s 240 trips to Starbucks at roughly $4.50 a pop, or $1080 annually for a stinking cup of morning coffee!
+That means they’re buying Starbucks brew 48 weeks a year, 5 days a week.
+That’s 240 trips to Starbucks at roughly $5 a pop, or $1200 annually for a measly cup of morning coffee!
 Remember, this doesn’t count the days they go to Starbucks when they aren’t working.

-So can anybody tell me why waiting in line to spend $4.50 for a cup of the foo foo coffee you get at Starbucks better than making your own Folgers at home, or walking in to your local Quickie Mart and taking a minute to pay a buck and change for the Maxwell House blend Apu is serving up?
+With that in mind, can anybody tell me why queuing up to spend $5 for a cup of flavored foo foo coffee at Starbucks is better than making your own Folgers at home, or walking into your local Quickie Mart and taking a minute to pay a buck and change for the Maxwell House blend they’re serving up?

 I mean come on, folks.
-Is going to Starbucks really worth 40 hours of your life each year and the annual $780 premium?
+Is going to Starbucks — or any other fancy-pancy coffee house for that matter — really worth 40 hours of your life each year and the annual $900 premium?

 I’m just askin’.